 I. Introduction

 A key aspect of many Digital Humanities projects is the use of texts as research data.
 Text and Data Mining (TDM) is an umbrella term for a range of methods used to analyse texts for scientific research.
 According to the legal definition in the Digital Single Market Directive (hereinafter: the DSM Directive), TDM is “any automated analytical technique aimed at analysing text and data in digital form in order to generate information which includes but is not limited to patterns, trends and correlations”.
-To conduct TDM, it is necessary to reproduce the source material, and in collaborative research projects also to communicate it to the public.
+To conduct TDM, it is necessary to reproduce the source material, and in collaborative research projects also to communicate it to others.
 Such acts are copyright-relevant if the source material is protected by copyright.
 In such cases, performing TDM requires the authorisation of the rights holders unless a statutory exception applies.
 With the DSM Directive, new copyright exceptions regarding TDM have been introduced into the EU legal framework (see art.
 3 and 4 DSM Directive).
 Still, TDM encounters limitations concerning the storage, publication, and re-use of datasets derived from copyrighted texts: According to the TDM exception for scientific research, the source material may only be shared with a limited circle of persons for joint scientific research or with third persons for quality evaluation purposes.
 It can only be stored long-term if it was collected for research purposes by cultural heritage institutions, research organisations or individual researchers belonging to a research organisation.
 Such limitations, however, run counter to the principles of open science in research which, like in many other fields, play an important role in Digital Humanities and make it difficult to replicate or verify the results of existing studies, or to build on earlier work when current, in-copyright materials are concerned.

 This paper will focus on Derived Text Formats (DTFs) as a possible way to avoid such limitations by using statutory exceptions to transform the source material into formats which no longer contain copyrighted content.
 It will discuss the legal requirements to create DTFs from copyright-protected material, as well as the legal criteria to determine the applicability (or not) of copyright to DTFs according to German law.
 Copyright law is heavily influenced by EU directives, so these will play a significant role throughout this analysis.